agm1984/adammackintosh-dot-net-server/README.md

 ```

 ## Environment Config
-The API contains an example environment config which facilitates Neo4j and Mongo DB configurations.
+The API contains an example environment config which facilitates Neo4j and Mongo DB configurations and CORS.

 Simply rename the file from `./env/config.example.js` to `./env/config.js` and change the database credentials.